-Mentorships are tools that organizations can use to accomplish a wide variety of goals.
-Mentoring can get you there, whether you’re looking to develop your employees’ skills, create a more inclusive workplace, or prepare high potential employees for leadership positions.
+Mentorships are tools that organizations can use to accomplish a wide variety of goals, whether you’re looking to develop your employees’ skills, create a more inclusive workplace, or prepare high potential employees for leadership positions.

 What is a mentoring plan?

 A mentoring plan is an essential element for any successful mentorship program.
-It defines the goals of the program as well as the logistics or how the program will proceed.
-A mentoring plan can also establish expectations for mentors and mentees
+It defines the mentorship goals of the program as well as the logistics of how the program will proceed.
+A mentoring plan can also establish expectations for mentors and mentees.

 Sometimes, organizations can use mentoring plans to help define where the biggest need for mentors lies.

 For example, organizations may want to build a more diverse leadership team.
-To do this, they decide to connect employees from minority backgrounds with mentors.
+To do this, they decide to connect employees from diverse backgrounds with mentors.
 These mentors will coach and provide them with career guidance.
-The hope is that their investment will lead to more minority employees moving up through the ranks.
+The hope is that their investment will lead to more minority employees feeling empowered to move up the ranks.

 Therefore, the mentoring plan defined a course of action for the organization to become more inclusive.
 Diversity-focused mentoring programs are common mentoring plans.